astrobenji/lenstronomy-metals-notebooks/README.md

 For more details on the `lenstronomy` package, and to cite lenstronomy, you can read the papers [here] and [here].

-To install `lenstronomy`, which contains the tracer module that this tutorial covers, follow ![this link]<https://github.com/lenstronomy>.
+To install `lenstronomy`, which contains the tracer module that this tutorial covers, follow <https://github.com/lenstronomy>[this link].

 If you have any questions, please reach out!
 I am friendly and approachable! methab (at) student.unimelb.edu.au